ebraimcarvalho/frontend-challenges/code-wars/README.md

 # CodeWars - Training!

-CodeWars training and challenges in javascript.
+CodeWars training and challenges in javascript, python and SQL.
 In order to explore new ways to solve the same problem, I will use my solutions and others that I find most interesting to explore!

 ![Design preview for the Base Apparel coming soon page coding challenge](https://www.codewars.com/users/ebraimcarvalho/badges/large)